About Savannah Guides

 Savannah Guides works with many of Australia’s leading tourism, environmental and community organisations to pursue its Mission of being an economically sound, community based professional body which maintains high standards of:

 and, through the promotion of ecologically sustainable tourism principles, enhances regional lifestyles and encourages the protection and conservation of the natural and cultural resources of the Tropical Savannahs of Northern Australia.

-Enterprise and individual members must meet strict standards of operation and abide by professional Codes of Conduct.
-Savannah Guides’ benchmark in quality tourism has been maintained for over 25 years.
-This has underpinned the career development of many individuals and the success of many businesses, both members and non-members.
+Accredited enterprise and individual members must meet strict standards of operation and abide by professional Codes of Conduct.
+This has underpinned the career development of many individuals and the success of many businesses.

 Find out more about becoming a member.

-Two training schools are conducted each year, at varying locations across the savannahs, featuring experts in related fields including ecology, land management and tourism.
-Schools provide valuable professional development as well as a strong networking opportunity for members and non-members.
+Two Field Schools are conducted each year, at varying locations across the savannahs, featuring experts in related fields including ecology, land management and tourism.
+Field Schools provide valuable professional development as well as a strong networking opportunity for members and non-members.

-Find out more about our Business Support Program.
+Find out more about our Group Training options.

-Savannah Guides Ltd is managed by a six-member Board of Directors who meet at Schools and by teleconference.
-There are three executive positions; President, Vice President & Secretary and three non-executive positions.
-All positions are honorary and the Constitution requires one third of the Board to retire each year at the Annual General Meeting.
-The Board is supported by a part-time Manager, currently based in Cairns.
+Savannah Guides Ltd is managed by a six-member Board of Directors who meet at Schools and by videoconference.
+The Board is supported by a part-time Manager based in Cairns.
 Our financial resources come from membership fees, government grants and corporate sponsorships.

 Find out more about Savannah Guides activities through our newsletter page.